LUMII-Syslab/DL4media-captioning/README.md

 ## Image Captioning

 Returns latvian captions to any provided images.
-The release conatins a pre-trained model ready to caption.
+The release cantains a pre-trained model ready to caption.

 **To run** download everything from the latest release, then start the docker with "docker compose up --build".
 The server accepts images and then returns captions for the passed image in latvian.